MarcSerraPeralta/surface-sim/docs/source/index.rst

         ^^^

-        The reference guide contains a detailed description of the functions, modules, and objects included in IQ readout.
+        The reference guide contains a detailed description of the functions, modules, and objects included in surface-sim.

         +++